clij/clijx-assistant/installation.md

 After installing git, maven and the JDK, please enter appropriate paths under `Plugins > ImageJ on GPU (CLIJx-Assistant) > Options > Build and Run options`

 ![Image](images/build_and_run_options.png)

+The above mentioned tools allow you to compile Fiji plugins.
+In order to edit the code conveniently, it is recommended to install an Integrated Development Environment (IDE) such as IntelliJ or Eclipse.

 <a name="icy"></a>
 ## Optional: Icy Protocol bridge